rybafish/rybafish.github.io/customKPIgantt.md

 START and STOP columns are timestamp format.

-entitiy: this column will be used to group events.
+entity: this column will be used to group events.

-details: mandatory column providing additional information to be displayed when the entry is clicked on.
+details: column providing additional information to be displayed when the entry is clicked on.

+All of them are mandatory columns.